 What to Watch For If Someone is Considering Suicide

-Judith Chappell is a practice administrator at the Certified Community Behavioral Health Clinic.
+Judith Chappell is a senior therapist at the Certified Community Behavioral Health Clinic.
 She can recall memories as a young girl watching her father struggle with substance use disorder and depression.

 Her father’s mental health struggles prompted three separate suicide attempts.
 At a young age, she realized the pervasive nature of mental health issues and the impact on her family, friends and loved ones.

-National Suicide Prevention Awareness Week is recognized September 8 – 14.
+National Suicide Prevention Month is recognized every September.
 The month-long effort promotes information and resources to prevent and distinguish suicide signs and prevent suicide altogether.
 In North Carolina, one person dies by suicide every six hours.
 It is the second leading cause of death for people ages 15 through 34.
 And the fourth leading cause in ages 25 through 54, according to the American Foundation for Suicide Prevention (AFSP).

 AFSP states that suicide is related to brain functions that affect decision-making and behavioral control.
 Making it difficult for people to find positive solutions.
 Being aware of the warning signs to look for if someone is considering or feeling suicidal, could save a life.
 Chappell noted that suicide often co-occurs with mental health issues or substance use disorder.